Fitch Rates American Tower's Debt Offering 'BBB'; Outlook Stable

 (The following statement was released by the rating agency)

-2022 and 2027.
-Net proceeds from the offering will be used to
+due in 2026.
+Proceeds from the offering will be used to repay

 KEY RATING DRIVERS